HasangerGames/suroi-wiki/app/(wiki)/healing/articles/cola.md

 # Background

 Cola is a type of carbonated drink typically flavored with citrus oils, vanilla, and other flavorings.
 They usually have a large amount of sugar, and some have caffeine as well.
+Learn more about cola [here](https://en.wikipedia.org/wiki/Cola).

 # Strategies